 \section{Conclusion}

-Virtual histology based on extended-field X-ray microtomography provides isotropic micrometer resolution with fields-of-view capable of encompassing more than an entire mouse brain.
-The dataset presented here provides rich microanatomical detail and form a basis for novel analyses.
+Virtual histology based on extended-field X-ray microtomography provides isotropic micrometer resolution with fields-of-view sufficiently large to encompass more than an entire mouse brain.
+The dataset presented here provides rich microanatomical detail and forms a basis for future analyses.
 Overcoming barriers in sharing, viewing, navigating, and combining these data with existing resources will unlock collaborations with domain experts who may have limited experience in handling teravoxel-sized imaging data.
 In this study, we introduced a dedicated data processing pipeline to manage terabyte-sized virtual histology datasets and integrate them with open-source interactive viewers.
 The reconstructed tomography data were registered and transformed into a common coordinate system, then made accessible through an online repository in a hierarchical format for exploration via web browser-based viewers.
-Crucially, the data's compatibility with tools like \texttt{siibra-explorer} and \texttt{Neuroglancer} allows users to use existing labels from other datasets to rapidly identify areas of interest, overlay the microtomography volumes with images from other modalities, and share specific location coordinates via URL, facilitating collaboration with peers.
+Crucially, the data's compatibility with tools like \texttt{siibra-explorer} and \texttt{Neuroglancer} allows users to apply existing labels from other datasets to rapidly identify areas of interest, overlay the microtomography volumes with images from other modalities, and share specific location coordinates via URL, facilitating collaboration with peers.